hibernate/hibernate-ogm/how-to-release.md

    - Copy the _.zip distribution_ (in _target/checkout/distribution/target_)
    - Copy the _.tar.gz distribution_ (in _target/checkout/distribution/target_)
    - Copy the _.zip containing the JBoss Modules_.
 There are two .zip files:
-     - for **EAP 6**: in _target/checkout/modules/eap6/target_
      - for **WildFly 8**: in _target/checkout/modules/wildfly/target_
+     - for **EAP 6** (if it works): in _target/checkout/modules/eap6/target_

-1. Upload the documentation to [docs.jboss.org](http://docs.jboss.org/hibernate/ogm/).
+2. Upload the documentation to [docs.jboss.org](http://docs.jboss.org/hibernate/ogm/).
 Do so using rsync (provided you are in the docs directory of the unpacked distribution):

    ```
        rsync -rzh --progress --delete \